- Size and depth of the hole.

 In highly deviated or horizontal holes, where the casing tends to sag to the lower side of the well-bore, installation of sufficient centralizers is mandatory, most certainly over the reservoir and other permeable sections.
-The location and spacing of these devices can be determined best by using a computer program that is now available with most Service Companies or SIPM Casing Manual (EP 92-2000).
+The location and spacing of these devices can be determined best by using a computer program that is now available with most Service Companies in oil and gas or SIPM Casing Manual (EP 92-2000).
 Hole rugosity and location of wash-outs are important input parameters for these programs.
 It obviously does not make much sense to position a centralizer in the middle of a large washed-out section with a diameter larger than the span of the (bow-spring) device.
 The program calculates the spacing for a given type of centralizing in relation to the requisite ‘stand-off (the minimum distance pipe to wall divided by the difference in radius of hole and casing outside).
 Several points need to be considered in designing the centralizer configuration, particularly in deviated holes:

 Location of the neutral point between tension and compression of the string and its effect on stand-off.
 The part of the casing in tension tends to be pulled to the upper side, whereas compression results in the string lying against the lower side.